 - 29. To the extent possible, a request for information pursuant to Section Four should be made in writing, and addressed to the relevant contact person(s) (see Annex).
-A request should generally specify the following: - (i) the information sought by the Requesting Authority; - (ii) a general description of the matter which is the subject of the request and the purpose for which the information is sought; - (iii)the desired time period for reply and, where appropriate, the urgency thereof; - (iv)to whom, if already known, onward disclosure of information provided to the Requesting Authority is likely to be necessary on a need-to-know basis; and - (v) any information known to, or in the possession of, the Requesting Authority that might assist the Requested Authority in fulfilling the request.
+A request should generally specify the following: - (i) the information sought by the Requesting Authority; - (ii) a general description of the matter which is the subject of the request and the purpose for which the information is sought; - (iii) the desired time period for reply and, where appropriate, the urgency thereof; - (iv)to whom, if already known, onward disclosure of information provided to the requesting Participating Authority is likely to be necessary on a need-to-know basis; and - (v) any information known to, or in the possession of, the requesting Participating Authority that might assist the Participating Authority receiving the request in fulfilling the request.